AleksandrSavosh/SimpleStore/README.md

 ## Requirements for model:
  * Model must extends from "Base model".
- * Model can use next types: Integer.class, String.class, java.util.Date.class
+ * Model can use next types: Integer.class, Long.class, String.class, java.util.Date.class
  * Model also can use other models.
  * And model can use collections of model.
 (Collection.class, List.class, Set.class)
  * Model can use byte array for files (byte[].class)